 Every year in America, according to the National Council On Aging (NCOA), 1 in 4 people 65 or older falls.
-Even if you do not suffer a serious injury, the fear of falling may cause you to restrict your activities and cause you to weaken.
-There are many factors which can help reduce falls including vision care, home safety, proper footwear and hydration.
-But staying strong by participating in exercise produces consistently beneficial results (JAMA 2018).
+Even if you do not suffer a serious injury, the fear of falling may lead you to restrict your activities and cause you to weaken.
+There are many factors which can help reduce falls, including: vision care, home safety, proper footwear, and hydration.
+However, keeping your balance system strong by participating in exercise produces consistently beneficial results (JAMA 2018).

-Although going to a gym with special equipment is great, you don’t have to participate in fancy activities to challenge and strengthen your balance.
-There are many things you can do regularly in your own home to improve your balance and safety.
-It is, however, important to perform balance activities regularly and with some variety and challenge.
+Although going to a gym with special equipment is great, you don’t have to participate in complicated activities to challenge and strengthen your balance.
+Likewise, there are many simple exercises you can do regularly in your own home to improve your balance and safety.
+It is, however, important to perform balance activities routinely, and with some variety and challenge.

 Fall prevention programs should include balance activities, tailored to a person’s ability.

 Fall prevention exercise programs should involve strengthening, cardiovascular exercise (walking, biking, etc) and balance activities.
 For your safety and greatest benefit, the activities should be tailored to your own specific needs and abilities.
-The best plan would be to talk with your physician about getting an evaluation from a Physical or Occupational Therapist- their insight in developing a program specifically for your safety and level could be very beneficial, as no one program is appropriate for everyone.
+The best plan would be to talk with your physician and get a referral to a Physical or Occupational Therapist.
+Their insight in developing a program specifically for your safety and level could be very beneficial, as no one program is appropriate for everyone.

 Family Caregivers and Seniors: These are general ideas for improving balance that you can discuss with your health care team.
 Consult and follow your personal health care team’s guidelines, using assistance when needed for safety, and avoiding activities that cause pain.
 Always consult your health care professional before beginning any new exercise program.
+Although I am a physical therapist, I am not your physical therapist, and this blog is for educational purposes.
 Please see the medical disclaimer.